 Be safe when using your gas this winter

 An increasing number of women use LPGas (Liquid Petroleum Gas) for various reasons every day, whether for cooking, space heating or as an energy alternative in their businesses.
-With the weather being so cold, the use of gas, especially in the home is increasing, but unfortunately if safety guidelines are not followed, gas can be potentially harmful.
-As a result, the potential for fire related incidents increases as many of us try to keep warm.
+With the weather being so cold, the use of gas, especially in the home is increasing, but unfortunately, if safety guidelines are not followed, gas can be potentially harmful.
+As a result, the potential for fire-related incidents increases as many of us try to keep warm.

 Being gas compliant is essential, this helps minimise the likelihood of fires and explosions in your business and home.
 Although 1st for Women Insurance can cover your home and business against fire damage, it is also important for you to protect your home or business and put preventable measures in place.
-Being pro-active can save you a lot of heartache.
+Being proactive can save you a lot of heartaches.
 Take note of the following safety precautions when using any LPGas appliances;

-- Installing Gas Equipment - As per South African law, only a registered Gas practitioner may install gas appliances or equipment.
+As per South African law, only a registered Gas practitioner may install gas appliances or equipment.
 A comprehensive list of registered installers is available on: www.saqccgas.co.za where practitioners can be located by town and suburb.

 - When having gas installed in a commercial property, ensure the installer is registered for commercial installations and is qualified for the specific size required.